-The Sony Xperia Z2 is an Android phone, but, as yet, hasn't been upgraded to the very latest version of the OS.
+The Sony Xperia Z2 is an Android phone, but, as yet, hasn't been upgraded to the very latest version of the OS, though Sony has assured us that Lollipop is coming to the Z2 very, very soon.

 Sony has stuck its own user interface over the top, but it doesn't have a catchy name like Samsung's TouchWiz or HTC's Sense.